 Please contact the Virtual School for Outreach support to engage the Gypsy, Roma and Traveller communities.

-Virtual School specialist EAL advice, guidance and training on meeting the educational needs of children learning English as an additional language, Specialist advice, guidance and training on meeting the educational needs of children from Gypsy, Roma and Traveller communities.
-Support and advice for schools and settling who wants to further embed an understanding diversity in the curriculum to help challenge stereotyping and prejudice.
+Virtual School offers specialist English as an additional language (EAL) advice, guidance and training on meeting the educational needs of children learning English as an additional language, guidance and training on meeting the educational needs of children from Gypsy, Roma and Traveller communities.
+Support and advice for schools and settling who wants to further embed an understanding of diversity in the curriculum to help challenge stereotyping and prejudice.